Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 }
 ```

 The next one is a bit harder.
-Scroll down below the code to see a hint or two.
+If you're stumped, feel free to take a look
+at the solution, and then come back and try to explain in your own words.

 ```ruby
 class Array